fommil/fpmortals/manuscript/complete.md

 We can take a more daring approach to parallelism: opt-out of the law that `.apply2` must be sequential for `Monad`.
-This is highly controversial, but works well for the majority of real world applications. we must first audit our codebase (including third party dependencies) to ensure that nothing is making use of the `.apply2` implied law.
+This is highly controversial, but works well for the majority of real world applications.
+We must first audit our codebase (including third party dependencies) to ensure that nothing is making use of the `.apply2` implied law.